Obarun/66/doc/66-tree.md

 #### Usage examples

-Stops and unsuperives all services from all enabled trees available on the system
+Stops and unsupervises all services from all enabled trees available on the system

 ```
-66 tree stop
+66 tree free
 ```

 Stops and unsupervise all services of tree `treefoo`

 ```
-66 tree stop treefoo
+66 tree free treefoo
 ```

 ## Basic creation configuration